Shia LaBeouf reveals he converted to Catholicism after studying for Padre Pio film

 “I had nowhere to go.
 This was the last stop on the train.
 There was nowhere else to go — in every sense,” he said.
 “I know now that God was using my ego to draw me to Him.
 Drawing me away from worldly desires.
 It was all happening simultaneously.
 But there would have been no impetus for me to get in my car, drive up [to the monastery] if I didn’t think, ‘Oh, I’m gonna save my career.’”

-However, the Transformers star then acknowledged that he was “tricked” by God in a good way, which he didn’t realise that until some “time had passed”.
+The Transformers star then claimed that he was “tricked” by God in a good way, which he didn’t realise that until some “time had passed”.

 “And when I got here, a switch happened,” he recalled.
 “It was like Three-Card Monte.
 It was like someone tricked me into it, it felt like.
 Not in a bad way.
 In a way that I couldn’t see it.
 I was so close to it that I couldn’t see it.
 I see it differently now that time has passed.”